SeisSol/SeisSol/Documentation/environment-variables.rst

    export ASYNC_MODE=THREAD
    export ASYNC_BUFFER_ALIGNMENT=8388608

-A complete batch script for SuperMUC-NG can be found in the chapter about :ref:`SuperMUC-NG <running_seissol_on_supermuc>`.
+A complete batch script for SuperMUC-NG can be found in the chapter about ref:`SuperMUC-NG <running_seissol_on_supermuc>`.

 In previous versions of SeisSol, you had to explicitly compile the software with `-DCOMMTHREAD=ON`.
 That is not necessary anymore, as any configuration with more than one MPI rank uses the communication thread by default.